Firelack/botdiscord/README.md

    CHAT_CHANNEL_ID="discordid"
    QUEST_CHANNEL_ID="discordid2"
    PARTICIPATION_CHANNEL_ID="discordid3"
+   ANNOUNCEMENT_CHANNEL_ID="announcementChannel"
    ```

    - The bot key is your own bot’s token, which you must create on the [Discord Developer Portal](https://discord.com/developers/applications).
    - `discordid` is the channel ID where Wolvesville ↔ Discord messages will be linked.
    - `discordid2` is the channel ID where you want to receive quest progress updates.
    - `discordid3` is the channel ID where members can enable or disable quest participation.
+   - `announcementChannel` is the channel ID where announcement can be post.

    ⚠️ Important: You must delete the `sendMessage.js` file and remove all references to its function in `index.js`, `bot.js`, and `easterEggs.js`.